kaecy/memetext/readme.md

 # build
 Install the .Net Core 3 SDK.

-To produce the binary files go To the project files and type:
+To produce the binary files go to the project files and type:

 ```
 dotnet publish -c Release